 If you’re on a tight budget, you can buy a few bags with throw-over-the-side pumps to fill and drain.
 Or, you can invest in costlier but easier to use dedicated pumps and switches.

 In addition to ballast, many wake surfers often use a wake shaper – a bracket with suction cups that you place of the side of the boat to shape the wave.
-You typically set it up as far back as possible and drive around 11mph with the wakeplate at maximum height.
+You typically set it up as far back as possible and drive at 11-12mph with the wakeplate at maximum height.

-A wake shaper isn’t necessary on boats with an integrated surf system, however used boats under $30K are unlikely to have one.
+A wake shaper isn’t necessary on boats with an integrated surf system, however a used boat under $30K is unlikely to have one.

 See also this post on wake shapers for Mastercraft.